austen0/MountRandomizer/README.md

 - [x] fall back on ground mounts if journal has no flying mounts while in flyable area
 - [x] improve handling of empty mount journal
 - [x] clean up redundant syntax, especially around population of `mountSpellPool`
+- [x] improve interface options panel
+    - [x] add button to print out mounts that are not found in lookup tables (use `/randmount printunknown`)
+    - [x] add button to automatically create a macro for invoking from action bar
+    - [x] correct size of dropdown lists
+    - [x] add option for whether character should dismount while currently flying

 ## v1.0+ Potential Features